 But. . .could she perhaps make the ropes untie themselves?

-But I don’t know how to do it, she thought.
+I don’t know how to do it, she thought.
 My BioChroma.
 Why didn’t I let Denth train me earlier?

-Her stubborn self-righteousness seemed even more flagrant to her now, tied up as she was.
+Her stubborn self-righteousness seemed even more flagrant to her now.
 Of course it was better to use the BioChroma than it was to be killed--or worse--by Vasher.
-She thought she understood Lemks, and his desire to gather enough BioChroma to extend his life, a little better as she tried to speak some Commands through her gag.
+She thought she understood Lemks, and his desire to gather enough BioChroma to extend his life, as she tried to speak some Commands through her gag.

 But, that was useless.
-What she knew of Awakening was sparse, but even she knew that the Commands had to be spoken clearly.
+What she knew of Awakening was sparse, but even she understood that the Commands had to be spoken clearly.

 She began to wiggle her chin, pushing on the gag with her tongue.
 It didn’t appear to be as tight as her wrist bonds.
 Plus, it was wet from her tears and her saliva.
 She worked at it, straining her jaw, moving her lips and her teeth, working the bond free.
-She was actually surprised when she managed to wiggle it mostly free.

-Finally, it dropped down below her chin, loose.
+She was actually surprised when it finallydropped down below her chin, loose.

 She licked her lips, working her sore jaw.
 Now what? she thought.
 Her apprehension was rising.
-She needed to get free now.
-If Vasher returned and saw that she’d managed to work her gag free, she knew that he’d never leave her with such an opportunity again.
+Now she really needed to get free.
+If Vasher returned and saw that she’d managed to work her gag off, she knew that he’d never leave her with such an opportunity again.
 Plus, she suspected that he’d punish her for disobeying him.

 “Ropes,” she said.
 “Untie yourself.”